-The Strategic Prevention Framework (SPF) changes SAMHSA’s approach to prevention, and helps move the vision of a Healthier US to State and community-based action.
-The SPF is built on a community-based risk and protective factors approach to prevention and a series of guiding principles that can be utilized at the federal, State/tribal and community levels.
+SAMHSA’s Strategic Prevention Framework (SPF) approach helps move the vision of a healthier US to state and community-based action.
+It is built on a community-based risk and protective factors approach to prevention and a series of guiding principles that can be utilized at the federal, state/tribal and community levels.

 Step #1: Assessment

 What’s going on?
 (What, who, when, where, why and how?)

 Assessment involves the collection of data to define problems within a geographic area.
 Assessment also involves mobilizing key stakeholders to collect the needed data and foster the SPF process.